olliecase-green/weather-app/README.md

 }
 ```
 6. Navigate to the weather-app directory and run npm install - this should install all of the necessary dependencies, such as axios
+7. Edit the apiFunctions.ts file and paste the API key into `X-RapidAPI-Key`
-7. You can now use npm start to run the application
+8. You can now use npm start to run the application

 ### `npm start`